Teksta versija

 1) payments made by the buyer of the immovable property for the relevant immovable property shall be first directed by the authority which performs alienation to the proportionate discharge of the principal amount of the purchase price and the interest payment for the deferred payments (instalments);

-3) if the buyer of the immovable property fails to make payments provided for in the instalments purchase contract for discharge of the principal amount and the interest payment for the deferred payments, the authority which performs alienation shall calculate the penalty provided for in the instalments purchase contract;
+3) if the buyer of the immovable property fails to make payments provided for in the hire purchase contract for the discharge of the principal amount and the interest payment for the deferred payments, the authority which performs alienation shall calculate the penalty provided for in the hire purchase contract;

 [8 July 2011]